-Currently, 37 states, including neighboring New York and New Jersey, prohibit teacher strikes.
-Pennsylvania is only one of two states in the Northeastern United States that allows teacher strikes.
+Currently, 37 states (including neighboring New York, New Jersey, West Virginia, and Maryland) prohibit teacher strikes.
+Additionally, Pennsylvania is only one of two states in the Northeastern United States that allows teacher strikes.

 “Militant teacher unions have no legitimate right to shut down a public school solely for bargaining purposes,” said Representative Metcalfe, whose legislative district has been negatively impacted by three public school-closing teacher strikes since he has been serving in the Legislature.